Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ![](img/Reports_Center_339.png)

 ### Filters
-**Standard Field Filters** -- This allows you to constrain the range of data being reported on, based on the various fields associated with the artifact in question.
+**Standard Field Filters**: This allows you to constrain the range of data being reported on, based on the various fields associated with the artifact in question.
 These filters are typically selections from multi-valued-dropdown lists and date-ranges.

 ![](img/Reports_Center_340.png)

-**Custom Property Filters** -- This allows you to constrain the range of data being reported on, based on the custom fields associated with the artifact by your product administrator.
+**Custom Property Filters**: This allows you to constrain the range of data being reported on, based on the custom fields associated with the artifact by your product administrator.
 These filters can be either freetext or drop-down lists.

 ![](img/Reports_Center_341.png)